keikaloustian/baum-registration/README.md

 # Baum Festival Registration

-Web app built for the 2023 Baum Festival in Bogotá, Corferias, Colombia.
+Web app built for the 2023 Baum Festival in Bogotá, Colombia.
 Takes registration info from attendants on an iPad and presents five multiple-choice questions.
 Respondents who answer all five correctly get entered into a course giveaway by Baum Music School.